Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: DEEP LEARNING MODELS FOR BRAIN-INSPIRED COMPUTING

-Before establishing the model, it is important to select high-quality datasets.
-Due to the particularity of brain physiological data, the equipment and cost requirements for data collection are high, so most experiments are completed based on existing public datasets.
+Before establishing the model, it is very important to select high-quality dataset.
+Although high-quality dataset can be obtained after a series of data preprocessing, due to the particularity of brain signals, data acquisition equipment and cost requirements are high, so the collection conditions are not necessarily available.
+Most experiments are completed based on existing public data sets.
+The most commonly used eye tracking datasets, EEG datasets, and fMRI datasets are summarized as shown in Table \ref{table3}.

 Eye-tracking technology enables researchers to capture participants' eye movements during silent reading with minimal guidance or interference from the researchers.
 Additionally, in contrast to lexical decision tasks, eye-tracking technology can capture linguistic representations as they naturally occur in everyday life, devoid of interference from additional decision components or response mechanisms typically present in lexical decision-making tasks.
 Utilizing state-of-the-art eye-tracking devices, the position of the eye can be precisely determined every millisecond with high spatial accuracy, generating a rich and detailed dataset.
-The recorded eye movements during reading are frequently employed to explore visual word recognition in context\cite{rayner1998eye,rayner200935th}.For example,GECO\cite{cop2017presenting} presents the first natural reading eye tracking corpus specifically for bilingual sentence reading, selecting participants based on their language history and collecting detailed measures of proficiency.
-These data are well suited for research at one or more language processing levels\cite{cop2017presenting}.In brain-inspired computing tasks, eye-tracking data can help determine word boundaries\cite{wang2022open}.
+The recorded eye movements during reading are frequently employed to explore visual word recognition in context\cite{rayner1998eye,rayner200935th}.
+For example,GECO\cite{cop2017presenting} presents the first natural reading eye tracking corpus specifically for bilingual sentence reading, selecting participants based on their language history and collecting detailed measures of proficiency.
+These data are well suited for research at one or more language processing levels\cite{cop2017presenting}.
+In brain-inspired computing tasks, eye-tracking data can help determine word boundaries\cite{wang2022open}.

 ZuCo\cite{hollenstein2018zuco} is a dataset that integrates EEG and eye-tracking recordings of individuals engaged in reading natural sentences.
 Comprising high-density EEG and eye-tracking data, ZuCo includes records from 12 healthy native English-speaking adults who spent four to six hours each reading natural English text.
 This dataset encompasses two standard reading tasks and one task-specific reading task, providing EEG and eye-tracking data for a total of 21,629 words across 1,107 sentences and 154,173 fixation points.
 The EEG and eye-tracking signals from this dataset serve as valuable resources for training enhanced machine learning models across various tasks, with a particular focus on information extraction tasks such as entity and relationship extraction, as well as sentiment analysis.
 Furthermore, the dataset proves instrumental in advancing research on human reading and language comprehension processes, delving into the intricate interplay between brain activity and eye movement at a granular level\cite{hollenstein2021leveraging}.